Loopless multiterminal quantum circuits at odd parity: Discussion

 We first estimate the potential for such systems to be realized in the lab.
 For $t\sim\Delta$, the barrier between the wells is of the scale of $\Delta/6$.
 The ground state energy splitting therefore drops to the scale of \SI{1}{\hertz} for $E_C / h \approx \SI{1}{\mega\hertz}$ and $\Delta/h=\SI{45}{\giga\hertz}$ (similar to that of thin film aluminum).
 For $\Delta$ comparable to the superconducting gap of niobium rather than aluminum, $E_C/h \approx \SI{10}{\mega\hertz}$ would be sufficient.
 The spin-dependent contribution to the SPER ranges from $E_\sigma/h \sim 0.1-\SI{1}{\giga\hertz}$ in two-terminal devices~\cite{tosi_spin-orbit_2019,hays_continuous_2020,hays_coherent_2021,pita-vidal_direct_2023,pita-vidal_strong_2024,lu_andreev_2025} and was found to be as large as \SI{9}{\giga\hertz} in a three-terminal device~\cite{coraiola_spin-degeneracy_2024}.
 Therefore, we expect that the physics described here should be accessible.
 We leave circuits with $E_\sigma \gtrsim E_0$ to be investigated in a future work.

 Both the spinless and spinful circuits have potential for use as qubits.
 In particular, they host a double-well potential without any loops, \emph{i.e.}, without any magnetic flux parameter.
 In conventional Josephson circuits with tunneling junctions, magnetic flux is required to frustrate Josephson energies to produce a double-well potential~\cite{orlando_superconducting_1999,doucot_pairing_2002,manucharyan_fluxonium_2009,gyenis_experimental_2021,schrade_protected_2022,hassani_inductively_2023}.
 This results in a tradeoff: heavier circuits, which suppress energy relaxation, become the most sensitive to flux noise~\cite{gyenis_moving_2021,hassani_inductively_2023}.
 Our concept makes possible a new way forward for extremely heavy circuits to suppress energy relaxation without compromises to flux noise.
-This approach can use superconductor-semiconductor materials technology that admits control relying purely on the electric field effect rather than unconventional superconductivity~\cite{brosco_superconducting_2024}.
+This approach can use superconductor-semiconductor materials technology that admits control relying purely on the electric field effect rather than unconventional superconductivity~\cite{brosco_superconducting_2024}, at the cost of a resulting Josephson coupling bounded by the superconducting gap.
 Similarly, the spinful circuit shows a way forward for Andreev spin qubits without using flux bias to split the spin degeneracy, for which flux noise would also ultimately limit coherence.

 We now identify several directions for future theoretical and experimental research.
 First, we address extensions of the minimal models.
 The physics described here should be inspected again after adding physics to stabilize the odd parity sector, such as charging energy~\cite{pavesic_generalized_2024}.
 This approach has been used extensively with two-terminal Andreev spins~\cite{bargerbos_singlet-doublet_2022,bargerbos_spectroscopy_2023,pita-vidal_direct_2023}.
 However, the physics here is sensitive to the tunneling rate, and it will be important to consider the Yu-Shiba-Rusinov regime~\cite{baran_surrogate_2023, zalom_hidden_2024}.
 A three-terminal interacting dot with superconducting leads has been briefly studied in a previous work~\cite{baran_surrogate_2023}, but its full phase diagram and effects of spin-orbit have not yet been calculated, to the best of our knowledge.
 Furthermore, the quantum dynamics of the circuit may also renormalize, particularly in intermediate and high impedance environments~\cite{houzet_josephson_2024,gungordu_quantum_2025}.